EWA Awards

 How many articles, or how much audio or video, can I submit in each entry?

 It depends on the category.
-All audio and video submitted to the broadcast subcategories within features and news are capped at a total viewing or listening time of 15 minutes.
+All audio and video submitted to the broadcast features and news subcategories are capped at a total viewing or listening time of 15 minutes.
 Podcasts can have up to one hour of audio.
-Beat reporters can submit up to five pieces, and those entering the investigative/public service category can submit four pieces.
+Beat reporters can submit up to five pieces.
 (See Categories for more details.)

 I’m a radio reporter.
 Can I only enter broadcast news, broadcast features or podcast?

 I’m a television reporter.
-Can I only enter broadcast news or broadcast features?
+Can I only enter broadcast (news or features)?

 I work for a small education-only outlet.
 Can I submit stories to the small newsroom category instead of education-only?